We are all different size and shapes.

 Most raw denim will shrink when being washed so adding a little extra length is always a good idea.

-All our fabrics are made from the durable, premium denim from different parts of the world.
+All our fabrics are made from the best and most durable, premium fabrics from all around the world.

-Buying your regular brand that pair will most likely be a very light fabric between 10-11 oz.
+Buying a product from a regular brand will most likely comprise of a very lightweight fabric between 10-11 oz.

-SOSO jeans offer different weights from lightweight to the world’s heaviest denim.
+We offer different weights from lightweight to the world’s heaviest denim.
 So make sure you fully understand our weights down below.

 What is raw denim?